 Travel consultant focused on cultural travel in the Middle East & Mediterranean

 The Land of the Pharaohs has appealed to the imagination of travellers for centuries.
 Centred on the timeless Nile River, the vast temples, pyramids and tombs never lose their power to impress.
-But Egypt has a great deal more to offer – Coptic quarters that are home to the world’s oldest Christian community, UNESCO listed Islamic areas that welcome all humanity, thriving towns and cities, the rugged landscape of the Sinai, Nubian villages in the south of the country, the grandeur of the Nile, and above all an energetic and friendly people.
+But Egypt has a great deal more to offer – Coptic quarters that are home to the world’s oldest Christian community, UNESCO listed Islamic areas that welcome all humanity, thriving towns and cities, the rugged landscape of the Sinai, Nubian villages in the south of the country, and above all an energetic and friendly people.

 These are some of the places that I like to take travellers -